-The following documents are required and must be submitted via Smartsheets in one single PDF document, not to exceed 25 MB.
+The following documents are required and must be submitted via Smartsheet in one single PDF document, not to exceed 25 MB.
+The Signature Page may be submitted separately if there are issues combining with the single PDF document.
 Keep the file name brief, as files are corrupted when file names are too long.
 Refer to the Grant Application Guide for additional information and/or samples.
 Failure to include any of the required documents will result in a reduced application score.